The Pure Theory of Law

 Relativism, however, comes with a price.
 Consider this question: What is the content of the basic norm that one needs to presuppose in order to render positive law intelligible as a normative legal order?
 The simple answer is that what one presupposes here is precisely the normative validity of positive law, namely, the law that is actually practiced by a certain population.
 The validity of the basic norm, as we noted briefly earlier, is conditional on its “efficacy”.
 The content of the basic norm of any given legal system is determined by the actual practices that prevail in the relevant community.
 As Kelsen himself repeatedly argued, a successful revolution brings about a radical change in the content of the basic norm.
 Suppose, for example, that in a given legal system the basic norm is that the constitution enacted by Rex One is binding.
 At a certain point, a coup d’etat takes place and a republican government is successfully installed.
 At this point, Kelsen admits, ‘one presupposes a new basic norm, no longer the basic norm delegating law making authority to the monarch, but a basic norm delegating authority to the revolutionary government’ (PT1, 59).

-Has Kelsen just violated his own adherence to Hume's injunction against deriving “ought” from an “is” here?
+Has Kelsen just violated his own adherence to Hume’s injunction against deriving “ought” from an “is” here?
 One gets the clear impression that Kelsen was aware of a serious difficulty in his position.
 In both editions of the Pure Theory of Law, Kelsen toys with the idea that perhaps changes in the basic norms of municipal legal systems legally derive from the basic norm of public international law.
-It is a basic principle of international law that state sovereignty is determined by actual control over a territory/population (PT1 61–62, though in PT2, 214–215, the idea is presented with greater hesitation).
+It is a basic principle of international law that state sovereignty is determined by actual control over a territory/population (PT1 61–62, though in PT2, 214–215, the idea is presented with greater hesitation; notably, some commentators argue that Kelsen took the idea of a universal legal order much more seriously than suggested here—see Green 2016).
 But this led Kelsen to the rather uncomfortable conclusion that there is only one basic norm in the entire world, namely, the basic norm of public international law.
 Be this as it may, the main worry lies elsewhere.
 The worry stems from the fact that it is very difficult, if not impossible, to maintain both a profound relativist and an anti-reductionist position with respect to a given normative domain.
-If you hold the view that the validity of a type of norms is entirely relative to a certain vantage point—in other words, if what is involved here is only the actual conduct, beliefs/presuppositions and attitudes of people—it becomes very difficult to detach the explanation of that normative validity from the facts that constitute the relevant point of view (namely, the facts about people's actions, beliefs, attitudes, etc).
+If you hold the view that the validity of a type of norms is entirely relative to a certain vantage point—in other words, if what is involved here is only the actual conduct, beliefs/presuppositions and attitudes of people—it becomes very difficult to detach the explanation of that normative validity from the facts that constitute the relevant point of view (namely, the facts about people’s actions, beliefs, attitudes, etc).
 This is basically what was meant earlier by the comment that Kelsen had no option but to admit that the validity of the basic norm is conditional on its efficacy.
-The normative relativism which is inherent in Kelsen's conception forces him to ground the content of the basic norm in the social facts that constitute its content, namely, the facts about actions, beliefs, and attitudes actually entertained by the population in question.
+The normative relativism which is inherent in Kelsen’s conception forces him to ground the content of the basic norm in the social facts that constitute its content, namely, the facts about actions, beliefs, and attitudes actually entertained by the population in question.
 And this makes it very questionable that reductionism can be avoided.
 In fact, what Kelsen really offered us here is an invitation to provide a reductive explanation of the concept of legal validity in terms of some set of social facts, the facts that constitute the content of any given basic norm.
 (Which is precisely the kind of reduction H.L.A.
 Hart later offered in his account of the Rules of Recognition as social rules [see Hart 1961, at p.
-105, where Hart alludes to the difference between his conception of the rules of recognition and Kelsen's idea of the basic norm.])
+105, where Hart alludes to the difference between his conception of the rules of recognition and Kelsen’s idea of the basic norm.])

 Kelsen’s problem here is not due to the fact that he was a relativist with respect to every normative system, like morality, religion etc.; it is not the scope of his relativism that is relevant to the question of reduction.
 The problem stems from the fact that Kelsen was quite right about the law.
 Legal validity is essentially relative to the social facts that constitute the content of the basic norm in each and every legal order.
 Notice that legal validity is always relative to a time and place.
 A law enacted by the California legislature only applies within the boundaries of the state of California, and it applies during a certain period of time, after its enactment and until a time when it is modified or repealed.
 And we can see why: because legal validity is determined by the content of the basic norm that is actually followed in a given society.
 The laws in UK, for example, are different from those in the US, because people (mostly judges and other officials) actually follow different rules, or basic norms, in Kelsen’s terminology, about what counts as law in their respective jurisdictions.
 Once Kelsen admits, as he does, that the content of a basic norm is fully determined by practice, it becomes very difficult to understand how the explication of legal validity he offers is non-reductive.

 Let us now see how Kelsen thought that the basic norm helps to explain the sense in which law is a normative domain and what this normativity consists in.
 The first and crucial point to realize is that for Kelsen the idea of normativity is tantamount to a genuine “ought”, as it were; it is a justified demand on practical deliberation.
 A certain content is regarded as normative by an agent if and only if the agent regards that content as a valid reason for action.
-As Joseph Raz noticed, Kelsen agrees with the Natural Law tradition in this particular respect; both assume that the normativity of law can only be explained as one would explain the normativity of morality, or religion for that matter, namely, in terms of valid reasons for action (Raz 1979, 134–137).
+As Joseph Raz noticed, Kelsen agrees with the Natural Law tradition in this particular respect; both assume that the normativity of law can only be explained as one would explain the normativity of morality, or religion for that matter, namely, in terms of valid reasons for action (Raz 1979, 134–137; but cf. Paulson 2012).
 But then, the problem for Kelsen is how to explain the difference between the normativity of law and that of morality; if legal “ought” is a genuine “ought”, what makes a legal obligation distinct from a moral one?
-Kelsen's answer is that the relevant “ought” is always relative to a given point of view.
+Kelsen’s answer is that the relevant “ought” is always relative to a given point of view.
 Each and every type of “ought”, be it religious, moral or legal, must presuppose a certain point of view, a point of view which is constituted by the basic norm of the relevant normative system.

 In other words, Kelsen’s conception of legal normativity turns out to be a form of Natural Law completely relativized to a certain point of view.
 However, in Kelsen’s theory the relevant point of view is distinctly a legal one, not some general conception of morality or Reason.
 That these two basic norms, or points of view, can come apart, is nicely demonstrated by Kelsen’s comment that “even an anarchist, if he were a professor of law, could describe positive law as a system of valid norms, without having to approve of this law” (PT2 218n).
 The anarchist does not endorse the legal point of view as one that reflects her own views about what is right and wrong.
 Anarchism is understood here precisely as a rejection of the normative validity of law; however, even the anarchist can make an argument about what the law in this or that context requires; and when she makes such an argument, she must presuppose the legal point of view, she must argue as if she endorses the basic norm of the relevant legal system.
 Joseph Raz has called these kinds of statements “detached normative statements”; the anarchist argues as if she endorses the basic norm, without actually endorsing it.
 Another example that Raz gave is this: suppose that at Catholic priest is an expert in Jewish Law; the priest can make various interpretative arguments about what Jewish law really requires in this or that context.
 In such a case, the priest must argue as if he endorses the basic norm of Jewish Law, but of course, being a Catholic, he does not really endorse it, it does not reflect his own views about what is right and wrong (Raz 1979, 153–157).